1. Intended Audience

 --name Assign a name to the container

 This command will fetch the container opendap/hyrax:snapshot from Docker Hub.
-Thw snapshot is the latest build of the container.
+The snapshot is the most recent build of the container.
 It will then run the container and return the container ID.
-The hyrax server is now running on you computer and can be accessed with a web browser, curl, et cetera.
-More on that in a bit.
+The hyrax server is now running on your computer and can be accessed with a web browser, curl, etc. More on that in a bit.

 The volume mount, from $HDF4_DIR to '/usr/share/hyrax' mounts the current directory of the host computer running the container to the directory /usr/share/hyrax inside the container.
 That directory is the root of the server’s data tree.
 This means that the HDF4 files you copied into the HDF4_DIR directory will be accessible by the server running in the container.
 That will be useful for testing later on.

-At the end of this, I’ll include a shell script that takes away many of these steps, but the script obscures some aspects of the command that you might want to tweak, so the following shows you all the details.
+At the end of this, I’ll include a shell script that takes away many of these steps.
+However, the script obscures some aspects of the command that you might want to tweak, so the following shows you all the details.
 Skip to Simple shell command to skip over these details.

 Make sure you are in the directory with the HDF4 files for these steps.